techidaily/site-easy-unlock-android/source/_posts/mastering-android-device-manager-the-ultimate-guide-to-unlocking-your-oppo-reno-8t-5g-device-by-drfone-android.md

 ![get into a locked phone-provide the new password](https://images.wondershare.com/drfone/article/2017/10/15081758975970.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1KKovVi9epE?si=EF7KA7b4KsEpWA-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 5.** Additionally, if your device is lost, you can display an optional message and contact number on the lock screen.
 Click on the “Lock” button to save changes and exit the screen.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qv4Qm7kpeMs?si=9fv5SOS5a2DvixTK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: How to get into a locked phone with Samsung Find My Mobile?